Lincolnton High School

 Lincolnton High School is a high school located in Lincolnton, North Carolina.
 It is a part of the Lincoln County Schools district.
 Lincolnton's team name are the Wolves, with the school colors being black and gold.

 History

 Lincolnton High School was established in 1904.
-In 1908, 13 students comprised Lincolnton's first graduating class.
+The class of 2008 marked Lincolnton High School's 100th graduating class.

 Athletics

-The school's team name are the Wolves and the school colors are black and gold.
-They are members of the North Carolina High School Athletic Association (NCHSAA).
+Lincolnton is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 3A school.
+The school is a part of the Southern Piedmont 2A/3A/4A Conference.
+The school's team name is the Wolves and the school colors are black and gold.

+Sports at Lincolnton include: baseball, basketball, cross country, football, golf, soccer, softball, swimming, tennis, track & field, volleyball, and wrestling.

+Sporting achievements

 Lincolnton has won NCHSAA team state championships in 2A baseball in 1995, and 2A football in 1993 and 2007.

 ACC Barnstorming Tour

 In 2011, Lincolnton High School hosted the ACC Barnstorming Tour, in which seniors from Duke, UNC, and NC State play against local area high school basketball players.